Rosario Castellanos: Work and influences

-"Cartas a Ricardo," a collection of Castellanos's letters to her husband, Ricardo Guerra, was published after her death, as was her third novel, Rito de iniciación.
+"Cartas a Ricardo," a collection of Castellanos' letters to her husband, Ricardo Guerra, was published after her death, as was her third novel, Rito de iniciación.
 In "Cartas a Ricardo" there are some 28 letters Castellanos wrote from Spain (1950–51) where she travelled with her friend, the poet Dolores Castro.

 Ciudad Real is a collection of short stories published in 1960.
-Castellanos’ main focus in these short stories are the differences between distinct groups, namely, the whites and the indigenous people, but she also addresses the differences between men and women.
-Communication is an important theme in Castellanos’ work, and Ciudad Real shows the tension between the native people of Chiapas, Mexico and the whites, who cannot communicate with each other and subsequently mistrust each other because they do not speak the same language.
+Castellanos' main focus in these short stories are the differences between distinct groups, namely, the whites and the indigenous people, but she also addresses the differences between men and women.
+Communication is an important theme in Castellanos' work, and Ciudad Real shows the tension between the native people of Chiapas, Mexico and the whites, who cannot communicate with each other and subsequently mistrust each other because they do not speak the same language.
 These are recurring themes in this collection, along with themes of lonely and marginalized people.
 However, the last story of the novel is somewhat different than the rest.
 In this story the main character, named Arthur, knows both Spanish and the indigenous language and is therefore able to break down the barriers that stand between the two different groups throughout the novel.
-At the end, Arthur makes a connection with nature (something that is rare in Castellanos’ work) and finds peace with himself and with the world.
-It is the only story within the novel with a “happy ending”.
+At the end, Arthur makes a connection with nature (something that is rare in Castellanos' work) and finds peace with himself and with the world.
+It is the only story within the novel with a "happy ending".

 Castellanos admired writers such as Gabriela Mistral, Emily Dickinson, Simone de Beauvoir, Virginia Woolf, and Simone Weil.
 Castellanos' poem, "Valium 10," is in the confessional mode, and is a great feminist poem comparable to Sylvia Plath's "Daddy."

-Awards and honours
+Awards and honors

 In 1958, she received the Chiapas Award, for Balún Canán, and two years after the Xavier Villaurrutia Award, for Ciudad Real.
 Among other subsequent awards, the Sor Juana Inés de la Cruz Award (1962), the Carlos Trouyet Award of Letters (1967), and the Elías Sourasky Award of Letters (1972).

-In addition, several public places bear her name: